Mesothelioma Cell Types

 Mesothelioma Patients

-Malignant epithelioid mesothelioma can develop when healthy epithelial cells, which line the body’s surfaces and cavities, are exposed to asbestos.
+Malignant epithelioid mesothelioma can develop when healthy epithelial cells that line the body’s surfaces and cavities are exposed to asbestos.
+It’s also called epithelial mesothelioma.

-Epithelial mesothelioma cells are shaped like cubes or ovals when seen under a microscope.
-They multiply rapidly but stick together, meaning they don’t spread as quickly and are easier to treat than the other mesothelioma cell types.
+Epithelial mesothelioma cells are shaped like cubes or ovals.
+They divide rapidly but stick together, meaning they spread more slowly and are easier to treat than other mesothelioma cell types.

 Epithelioid Mesothelioma Prognosis